qiwi/cyclone/README.md

 # @qiwi/cyclone

-"State machine" for basic data flows.
+"State machine" for basic purposes.

 #### Motivation
-There're several redux-state-machine implementations.
-The best of them (IMHO): krasimir/stent.
+There're many [redux-state-machine](https://www.google.com/search?q=redux+state+machine) implementations.
+The best of them (IMHO): [krasimir/stent](https://github.com/krasimir/stent).

 * `Stent` does not allow to "lock" the execution thread.
 Therefore impossible to verify that `next` step strictly follows (corresponds) by the `prev`.
 * Has no standard mechanics for state rollback.